MicrosoftDocs/learn/learn-pr/iot/device-management-scale/includes/3-automatic-device-management-use-azure-portal.md

 You can use the Azure portal to begin the process of creating a Configuration as follows:

-1. In the Azure Portal, open your IoT hub.
+1. In the Azure portal, open your IoT hub.
 2. Select **Configurations + Deployments** in the left navigation pane.
 3. Select **Add** and choose **Device twin configuration** or **Module twin configuration** from the drop-down list.